Women in Switzerland more likely to hold university degree

 For the 25-34-year-old age group, the proportion of women (53%) with a third-level qualification is now higher than that of men (50%), the FSO said on Tuesday.

-While the overall level of education in Switzerland has risen considerably since 2000, the increase has been greater for women than for men, the FSO noted in a publication focussing on various aspects of gender equality.
+While the overall level of education has risen considerably since 2000, the increase has been greater for women than for men, the FSO said in a publication focussing on various aspects of gender equality.

 Meanwhile, for almost half of couples with children under the age of four, the ideal model is that of two parents working part-time, writes the FSO.
 However, in reality, only 13% of couples share paid work according to this model.

 And when it comes to digital skills, men are more advanced than women, according to the data.
 For example, 51% of men are capable of modifying the settings of an application, software or device, compared with 40% of women.
-Men also use Internet slightly more often on a daily basis (93% of men compared to 90% of women).
+Men also use Internet slightly more often (93% daily compared to 90%).

 Adapted from French by DeepL/dos